RAHULANUP/Data-Meter/README.md

 # Data-Meter

-## Data meter focuses on reading text files that contains usage log information and aggregate the consumption per mobile number based on the folllowing.
+## Data meter focuses on reading text files that contains usage log information and aggregate the consumption per mobile number based on the folllowing

 + 4G Home
 + 4G Roaming